 USP Pharmaceutical Water Testing

 Water is widely used as a raw material, ingredient, and a solvent in the processing, formulation, and manufacture of pharmaceutical products, active pharmaceutical ingredients and intermediates, compendial articles, and analytical reagents.
-As such, all water purification systems must be monitored regularly to verify the quality of the water produced.
+Therefore, pharmaceutical water testing is a critical to the quality control of the pharmaceutical product.
+All water purification systems must be monitored regularly to verify the quality of the water produced.
 This includes chemical purity as well as microbiological quality.

 Microbiological quality is monitored through various testing processes including total heterotrophic plate count, coliforms/E. coli monitoring, or by checking for the presence of other organisms suspected to be present in a water sample.
-Chemical purity of water samples can be assessed quantitatively through the use of Total Organic Carbon (TOC) testing.
+Chemical purity of water samples can be assessed quantitatively through the use of Total Organic Carbon (TOC) testing and conductivity.
+Ion concentration is determined by conductivity while TOC measure the presence or organic carbon.

 Cleaning validation extractions, swab samples, and tab water can also be tested using USP test methods and PBL typically reports these results without a reference to a specification.